Trucking Accident Lawyer

 If you want, you can review the safety rules pertaining to trucking in Oregon.
 The number of trucking-related deaths in Washington State is similar to Oregon.
 Though many personal injuries on Oregon and Washington roads are relatively minor, some, unfortunately, are extremely traumatic and trucking injuries are among the worst.
 Semi-truck, logging truck, and other commercial vehicle accidents often result in serious physical injuries, brain and spinal cord injuries, paralysis, or even death.
 These are the trucking injury cases our trucking lawyers typically handle.

 Some collisions do not result in serious personal injury or require a lawsuit.
 However, you should always be aware of, and protect, your legal rights and options.
-One of the goals of DeShaw Trial Lawyers is to minimize the problems of dealing with insurers.
+One of the goals of leading Oregon truck accident attorney Aaron DeShaw is to minimize the problems of dealing with insurers.
 Many deny reasonable treatment, or push injured people for a quick settlement.
 When insurers do this to you, they may not reveal all of the benefits or coverage available.

 If you or a loved one has been seriously injured in a semi-truck accident, bus crash, or log truck-related accident, you should seek the guidance of a knowledgeable and experienced trucking accident lawyer.